Edison light bulb: Resurgence

 In the 1980s, after watching a salvage operation, Bob Rosenzweig started the reproduction and selling of his faux-antique bulbs.
 These vintage-style light bulb reproductions were sold mostly to collectors and prop houses, and continued until the turn of the 21st century when new regulations banned low-efficiency lighting in many countries.
 However, while domestic lighting shifted toward more efficient compact fluorescent lamps and LED lights, demand for vintage bulbs likewise increased.
 Sold as "specialty lighting", Edison-style incandescent lamps are exempted from the ban in most places.

 More contemporary "Edison light bulbs" are designed to replicate the same light color and bulb shape of the original, but offer a more energy-efficient version to Rosenzweig's popular vintage reproduction bulbs (modern tungsten coils are already more efficient).
 These bulbs maintain the same "exposed" look to further preserve the vintage reproduction style, and often employ the "ST" long-pear bulb shape for the same reason.
 LED bulbs, including LED retro types, are much more energy-efficient than any incandescent lighting.

 A 2010 article in The New York Times noted that some restaurants were hanging hundreds of Edison light bulbs from their ceilings, stating: "Whether in hip hangouts tapping into the popular Victorian industrial look or elegant rooms seeking to warm up their atmosphere, the bulb has become a staple for restaurant designers, in part because it emulates candlelight and flatters both dinner and diner."

 Within several years, the aesthetic spread globally.
 By August 2016, design reporter Kyle Chayka bemoaned in The Verge that every new cafe around the world was beginning to look the same no matter whether a person was "in Odessa, Beijing, Los Angeles, or Seoul: the same raw wood tables, exposed brick, and hanging Edison bulbs".
 Quartz would later trace the popularization of these looks to Brooklyn, New York.

+Example of a portrait using a contemporary Edison-style light bulb in the background.

+Example of contemporary Edison-style light bulbs installed in the ceiling of the room.

+Example of a contemporary Edison-style LED bulb.